ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 **If you try to code ARMv8 in System Workbench, which we used in Lab 0.1, it won't work.**
 We will touch on the subtle differences later in the semester.
 For Labs 0.2, 1, 2, and 3, we will use an ARMv8 emulator.

-This lab shows you how to setup Dev Studio which you can use from either the lab machines (Dev Studio has been installed) or your own machines.
+This lab shows you how to setup Dev Studio one your own machines or using Method 2 on the lab machines.
-**You can safely ignore method 2, as Dev Studio licenses are now available**.
+**You are only required to demo one of the methods for this lab.
+Although we recommend you get Dev Studio working on your own computer**.

 - [Lab 0.2: ARMv8 Development environment setup](#lab-02-armv8-development-environment-setup)
 - [Method 1 ARM Dev Studio](#method-1-arm-dev-studio)